Do biological molecular machines act as Maxwell's demons?: Theory: Formulation of the problem

 In the macroscopic systems, the entropy $S$ is additive and can always be divided into the following two parts $S_1$ and $S_2$, relating to the input and output thermodynamic variables $X_1$ and $X_2$, respectively.
-As a consequence, the flux $A_2(J_2 - n J_1)$, which corresponds to $S_2$, must also be nonnegative.
-This means that, for negative $A_2$, the output flux $J_2$ should not surpass more than $n$ times the input flux $J_1$.
-Macroscopically, the second component of the dissipation flux has the obvious interpretation of a slippage in the case of the mechanical machines, a leakage in the case of pumps, or a short-circuit in the case of the electrical machines.
-However, because of nonvanishing correlations, in the mesoscopic systems like the protein molecular machines, entropy is not additive \cite{Saga,Seif12,Parr15} and this could result in the partial entropy reduction.
-In fact, the output flux $J_2$ can surpass the input flux $J_1$ \cite{Kurz14}.
-Such a surprising case was observed by Yanagida and his co-workers \cite{Kita99,Kita05}, who found that the single myosin II head can take several steps along the actin filament per ATP molecule hydrolysed.
-Whether it changes the sign of the flux $A_2 (J_2 - n J_1)$ to the negative depends on establishing the value of the reduction ratio $n$, which is not a simple task in the case of molecular machines, and will be discussed in detail in the next section.
+As a consequence, the flux $A_2(J_2-nJ_1)$, which corresponds to $S_2$, must also be, under isothermal conditions, nonnegative.
+This means that, for the assumed negative $A_2$, the output flux $J_2$ should not surpass more than $n$ times the input flux $J_1$.
+Macroscopically, the second component of the dissipation flux has the obvious interpretation of a slippage in the case of the mechanical machines, a short-circuit in the case of the electrical machines, or a leakage in the case of pumps.
+However, because of non-vanishing correlations within the bound energy subsystem \cite{Saga10,Ponm10,Saga12,Saga13a,Hart14,Horo14,Mand12,Bara14,Horo13, Shir15,Shir15a,Shir16,Jarz11,Seif12,Parr15}, in the mesoscopic systems like the protein molecular machines, entropy $S$ is not additive and cannot be divided into two parts like the free energy.
+This allows the transfer of information within the bound energy subsystem, which could result in the partial reduction of energy dissipation.

+In fact, for the biological molecular machines, the output flux $J_2$ can surpass the input flux $J_1$ \cite{Kurz14}.
+Such a surprising case was observed by Yanagida and his co-workers \cite{Kita97,Kita05}, who found that the single myosin II head can take several steps along the actin filament per ATP molecule hydrolyzed.
+Whether it changes the sign of the flux $A_2(J_2-nJ_1)$ to the negative depends on establishing the value of the transmission ratio $n$, which, as opposed to the macroscopic machines, is not a simple task in the case of molecular machines, and is one of the main topics of the present paper.